qiuwenbaike/Write/README.md

 The default value is `'none'`.

 Additionaly, if you have `$wgMedikShowLogo = 'main';`, you can specify these:

-    // change the logo width (default is square about 28×28 px)
-    $wgMedikLogoWidth = '210px';

     // use only logo without text (i.e. without site name)
     $wgMedikUseLogoWithoutText = true;